Multi-Window Temporal Analysis for Enhanced Arrhythmia Classification: Leveraging Long-Range Dependencies in Electrocardiogram Signals: Online supplementary material

 \heading{Rhythm annotation processing} We extract rhythm annotations from the PhysioNet annotation files (.atr) by identifying rhythm change markers (annotated with "+" symbols in the original datasets).
 These rhythm annotations define temporal segments with consistent rhythm types including normal sinus rhythm (N), atrial fibrillation (AF), atrial flutter (AFL), and supraventricular tachyarrhythmia (SVTA).
 Additional rhythm types such as "Unknown" or unclassified segments are preserved in the dataset but excluded from loss calculation during training to ensure model optimization focuses on well-defined rhythm categories.
 We generate sample-level rhythm labels that assign each time point to its corresponding rhythm class.
 The rhythm label segmentation mask is then resampled to match the target sampling rate of 128~Hz, ensuring temporal alignment between signal data and rhythm annotations.

-\heading{Epoch-level target generation} Our implementation transforms the continuous rhythm segmentation masks into epoch-level labels through a label aggregation process.
-For each 30-second epoch (corresponding to 3,840 samples at 128~Hz), we count the number of samples belonging to each rhythm class within that temporal window.
-The epoch-level label is then computed as the fraction of time each rhythm class is present within the epoch, creating soft labels that preserve the temporal distribution of rhythm types.
-For example, if an epoch contains 60\% normal rhythm and 40\% atrial fibrillation samples, the resulting epoch label reflects these proportions rather than selecting a single predominant class.
-This approach maintains the rich temporal characteristics of the original PhysioNet annotations while providing epoch-level supervision suitable for multi-epoch sequence modeling.
-For recordings that do not divide evenly into 30-second segments, we discard the remaining partial epoch to maintain consistent input dimensions across all samples.
+\heading{Window-level target generation} Our implementation transforms the continuous rhythm segmentation masks into window-level labels through a label aggregation process, as illustrated in Figure~\ref{fig:schematic}.
+For each 30-second window (corresponding to 3,840 samples at 128~Hz), we count the number of samples belonging to each rhythm class within that temporal window.
+The window-level label is then computed as the fraction of time each rhythm class is present within the window, creating soft labels that preserve the temporal distribution of rhythm types.
+For example, if a window contains 60\% normal rhythm and 40\% atrial fibrillation samples, the resulting window label reflects these proportions rather than selecting a single predominant class.
+This approach maintains the rich temporal characteristics of the original PhysioNet annotations while providing window-level supervision suitable for multi-window sequence modeling.
+For recordings that do not divide evenly into 30-second segments, we discard the remaining partial window to maintain consistent input dimensions across all samples.